§ I — The Tracks Four halls, four conversations

 Send it in

-Phone-camera, horizontal, decent room tone.
-MP4 or MOV, up to 200 MB, to speakers@openssl-conference.org within fourteen days of acceptance.
+Phone, tablet, or laptop webcam — vertical or horizontal, decent room tone.
+MP4 or MOV, up to 200 MB, to speakers@openssl-conference.org within seven days of acceptance.

-Audio Phone mic is fine · find a quiet room
+Audio Built-in mic is fine · find a quiet room

 Use Programme · website · social run-up